<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 • Distance: <span style="font-weight: 400;">120 km</span></h4>

 <p>We drive to the coastal town of Ha Tien.
-On the way there we&#8217;ll stop at Tra Su bird sanctuary, low land national park with mangrove forest as far as the eye can see, interwoven with canals and many thousands of birds.
-We&#8217;ll also stop at the site of the Ba Chuc massacre which was carried out by the regular army of Democratic Kampuchea&#8217;s army, the Khmer Rouge, in 1978.
-After that, we&#8217;ll move onto Ha Tien where you will board a speed boat at noon to Phu Quoc island.</p>
+On the way there, we&#8217;ll stop at Tra Su bird sanctuary, a lowland national park with mangrove forest as far as the eye can see, interwoven with canals and many thousands of birds.
+We&#8217;ll also stop at the site of the Ba Chuc massacre, which was carried out by the regular army of Democratic Kampuchea&#8217;s army, the Khmer Rouge, in 1978.
+After that, we&#8217;ll move on to Ha Tien where you will board a speed boat at noon to Phu Quoc island.</p>

 <h4><strong>Additional information</strong></h4>